Challenge level: 5 out of 5

 You may also want to reach out to the fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.

-Absolutely not!
-One of the amazing things about the Arctic Adventure 2023 is that people of all ages will come together to do something very special.
+One of the amazing things about the Arctic Adventure 2024 is that people of all ages will come together to do something very special for charity.

-Everyone over the age of 18 is more than welcome to join us for this extraordinary challenge.
+Everyone 18 years old or over is more than welcome to join us for this extraordinary challenge.

 We'll spend the nights of Day 1, 5 and 6 at the adventure lodge in the countryside of Kuusamo.